Everything You Need to Know About ICOs

 Below we walk you through investing in an ICO (offering KIK’s KIN and Unikrn’s UnikoinGold as examples).
 Before we get to that, let’s briefly discuss what an ICO is and go over a few important warnings.

-Warnings: Cryptocurrency trading and use is generally legal.
-However, China recently banned ICOs and generally speaking ICOs are in a murkier territory in terms of legality.
+Warnings: Cryptocurrency trading and use are generally legal.
+However, China recently banned ICOs, and generally speaking, ICOs are in a murkier territory in terms of legality.
 One must be extra cautious with ICOs.
 They could turn out to have different tax implications, and they could get banned in the future.
 READ THE WHITE-PAPER and DO YOUR RESEARCH before buying into an ICO (as the SEC warns, some of these are scams.)

-TIP: One thing to keep in mind is that, if you are savvy enough, you can buy ICO tokens after they launch (often at a lower price than are offered during the ICO).
+TIP: One thing to keep in mind is that you can buy ICO tokens after they launch (often at a lower price than are offered during the ICO) if you are savvy enough.
 Many ICO tokens have done well over time, but few have consistently traded above their ICO price during the first few months after launch.